Approximate counting and NP search problems: Abstract

 As CPLS is provably total in the theory $T^2_2$, this shows that $\APC_2$ does not prove every $\forall \Sigma^b_1$ sentence which is provable in bounded arithmetic.
 This answers the question posed in [Buss, Ko{\l}odziejczyk, Thapen 2014] and represents some progress in the programme of separating the levels of the bounded arithmetic hierarchy by low-complexity sentences.

 Our main technical tool is an extension of the ``fixing lemma'' from [Pudl\'{a}k, Thapen 2017], a form of switching lemma, which we use to show that a random partial oracle from a certain distribution will, with high probability, determine an entire computation of a $\P^\NP$ oracle machine.
-The paper is intended to be accessible to someone unfamiliar with NP search problems or with bounded arithmetic.
+The introduction to the paper is intended to make the statements and context of the results accessible to someone unfamiliar with NP search problems or with bounded arithmetic.